 eToro charges no fees for opening or closing normal stock or ETF trades (non-leveraged positions), and there are no mark-ups, no ticket fee, and no management fees involved.
 This means clients can enjoy a large amount of commission-free stock and ETF trades with few restrictions.
-The one downside is that eToro only offers USD-based account and there is a flat withdrawal fee of $5.
+The one noteworthy downside is that eToro only offers USD-based account and there is a flat withdrawal fee of $5.
 This means if your deposit is not in USD, eToro will convert it against a fees.
 Also note that other fees may apply.

 |Products||Stocks, ETFs, indices, crypto, forex, commodities, CFDs|